bufbuild/docs.buf.build/docs/breaking/rules.md

 `ENUM_NO_DELETE` is in the `FILE` category, and checks that for each file, no enum is deleted.
 `PACKAGE_NO_DELETE` is in the `PACKAGE` category, and checks that for a given package, no enum is deleted, however enums are allowed to move between files within a package.
-Given these definitions, and given that a file does not change it's package (which is checked by `FILE_SAME_PACKAGE`, also included in every category), it is obvious that passing `ENUM_NO_DELETE` implies passing `PACKAGE_ENUM_NO_DELETE`.
+Given these definitions, and given that a file does not change its package (which is checked by `FILE_SAME_PACKAGE`, also included in every category), it is obvious that passing `ENUM_NO_DELETE` implies passing `PACKAGE_ENUM_NO_DELETE`.

 As another example, consider `FIELD_NO_DELETE`, a rule in the `FILE` and `PACKAGE` categories that checks that